to GeekPIC main page |

 republican dissection

-"WHO IS DENNIS KUCINICH?
+IS DENNIS KUCINICH?
 A Flip-Flopping Liberal Extremist"